feknall/nlp-assignments/README.md

 # spell-correction-minimum-edit-distance

-First assignment of NLP course at the University of Windsor.
+This is the first assignment of NLP course at the University of Windsor.
 In summary, we have implemented a spell correction algorithm based on minimum edit distance by using some public corpuses.
 Check `doc` folder for more information.